karademada/angularjs-webpack-starter/README.md

 Note that this starter kit is derived from the Angular 2 Starter Kit: https://github.com/AngularClass/angular2-webpack-starter

 ## Status & roadmap
-Check out the issues & labels to get an idea of what's next.
+Check out the issues/labels & milestones to get an idea of what's next.
 For existing features, refer to the previous section.

 ## Installation
 ...